junxit/us-congress-bills-110/metadata.md

 - 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-05-21 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 5/19/2008 H4068)
 - 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 5/19/2008 H4068)
+- 2008-05-22 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2008-06-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-06-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-06-12 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S5638)
+- 2008-06-12 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S5638)